Subtraction

 In a sense, subtraction is the inverse of addition.
 That is, c = a − b if and only if c + b = a.
 In words: the difference of two numbers is the number that gives the first one when added to the second one.

 Subtraction follows several important patterns.
-It is anticommutative, meaning that changing the order changes the sign of the answer.
+Subtraction is anti-commutative, meaning that changing the order changes the sign of the answer.
 It is also not associative, meaning that when one subtracts more than two numbers, the order in which subtraction is performed matters.
 Because is the additive identity, subtraction of it does not change a number.
 Subtraction also obeys predictable rules concerning related operations, such as addition and multiplication.
 All of these rules can be proven, starting with the subtraction of integers and generalizing up through the real numbers and beyond.
 General binary operations that follow these patterns are studied in abstract algebra.

 In computability theory, considering subtraction is not well-defined over natural numbers, operations between numbers are actually defined using "truncated subtraction" or monus.

 Notation and terminology

 Subtraction is usually written using the minus sign "−" between the terms; that is, in infix notation.
 The result is expressed with an equals sign.
 For example, $2 - 1 = 1$ (pronounced as "two minus one equals one") and $4 - 6 = -2$ (pronounced as "four minus six equals negative two").
-Nonetheless, some situations where subtraction is "understood", even though no symbol appears; in accounting, a column of two numbers, with the lower number in red, usually indicates that the lower number in the column is to be subtracted, with the difference written below, under a line.
+Nonetheless, there are some situations where subtraction is understood, even though no symbol appears; in accounting, a column of two numbers, with the lower number in red, usually indicates that the lower number in the column is to be subtracted, with the difference written below, under a line.

 The number being subtracted is the subtrahend, while the number it is subtracted from is the minuend.
 The result is the difference, that is: